LeoPROld/texbrix/README.md

 This will by default use the `default_template` located in the src directory.
 If you would like to use another template file instead (e.g. to define Math environments which should be expected to work in all BriX), pass it via the optional `-template` Flag.

+It is recommended to simplify the compilation process using Makefiles.

 ### Brik Structure
 Currently there are two different types of Brix: Ordinary Brix and MathBrix